jaccomoc/jactl/docs/pages/language-guide.md

 See later sections on _closures_, and _collections_, for a description of how the methods like `filter()` and `map()` and `each()` work with closures and with the implicit `it` variable.

-You can, of cource, define your own `it` variable and have it automatically matched against:
+You can, of course, define your own `it` variable and have it automatically matched against:
 ```groovy
 > def it = 'my value for my xplictily defined it variable'
 my value for my explictily defined it variable